 Step 4 – Protect Your Money

 Contact your bank and find out what you need to do to stop any additional debits by the company from your account if you feel as if you must stop any more payments.
-The bank may say you will have to change your checking account number.
-Yes, that’s a pain in the ass, but it will absolutely prevent future debits.
+For example, the bank may say you will have to change your checking account number.
+Yes, that’s a pain in the ass, but it will prevent future debits.

-Before you leap to do that, make sure you’ve read the refund section of your client agreement to make sure that stopping payments lets the company off the hook.
+Before you leap to do that, make sure you’ve read the refund section of your client agreement to ensure that stopping payments lets the company off the hook.

 If your money is being deposited into a third-party escrow account, contact the escrow company, tell them you want a full refund of the money in your account, and you want to close your account if it does not impact your ability to get a refund from the company you are trying to get out of.